jdan/thatjdanisso.cool/articles/2013-08-05-seriously-the-reflog-isnt-that-scary.md

 ---
 title: Seriously, The Reflog Isn't That Scary
 date: 2013-08-05
-route: /seriously-the-reflog-isnt-that-scary
+route: /git-reflog
-color: green
-description: demystifying git-reflog
-hidden: true
+description: Demystifying git-reflog, the command that can get you out of most git jams.
 tags: git
 ---